SFBT

 Philosophical Roots

-Wittgenstein (language games — meaning is use); de Shazer (solution-focused); social constructionism (Gergen); pragmatism (what works matters more than why)
+Wittgenstein (language games: meaning is use); de Shazer and Insoo Kim Berg (solution-focused, developed jointly at the Milwaukee Brief Family Therapy Center); social constructionism (Gergen); pragmatism (what works matters more than why)

 Related Modalities